Kevin Moran - Harrogate Web Developer

-By the 1990’s I was already designing systems at work mainly in VBA for Microsoft Office and invested in an Open Learning course, doing my City & Guilds in Computer applications programming in Turbo Pascal, then moving on to Cobol.
+By the 1990’s I was already designing manufacturing control systems at work mainly in VBA for Microsoft Office and invested in an Open Learning course, doing my City & Guilds in Computer applications programming in Turbo Pascal, then moving on to Cobol.
 But exciting changes were on the technology horizon, the arrival of the internet in the 1990s saw me signing up with AOL for a super fast 56kb dial-up connection.
-I was fascinated by the WWW and by the late 1990s I had my first mac and was experimenting with very simple table based HTML web design and had created my first commercial web sites.
+I was fascinated by the web and by the late 1990s I had my first mac and was experimenting with very simple table based HTML web design and had created my first commercial web sites.

 Another exciting development was coming in 2001 with the arrival of triplets, it was no longer a viable option for me to continue working night shifts as a team leader, so after major financial soul searching I finally took the plunge and went self-employed as a web designer.

-In my spare time my hobbies continue to be taking a keen interest in technology, (amazed that my phone now has more computing power than had put that man on the moon), watching Leeds United, (unfortunately recently) and in the last few years I have developed a love for hill walking, (probably to try avoid the football scores on Saturday), in December 2014 I decided to challenge myself to walk 1,000 miles the following year, in November 2015 I completed the challenge finally succeeding in walking 1,045 miles that year, I have so far raised over £1,200 for Parkinson’s UK, losing several stones in weight along the way, it has become a regular target, and I am now in my 4th year of the challenge. – visit 1000milesin2018
+In my spare time my hobbies continue to be taking a keen interest in technology, (amazed that my phone now has more computing power than had put that man on the moon), watching Leeds United, and in the last few years I have developed a love for hill walking, in December 2014 I decided to challenge myself to walk 1,000 miles the following year, in November 2015 I completed the challenge finally succeeding in walking 1,045 miles that year, I have so far raised over £1,200 for Parkinson’s UK, losing several stones in weight along the way, it has become a regular target, and I am now in my 7th year of the challenge. – visit 1000milesin2022